 You may use this field to enter the name of the affiliation for your research or the name of an investigating team.
 Do not use this field to list individual authors.

-Affiliation/Investigating team will not be listed in the authors index of the Scientific Programme but will appear in publications.
+Affiliation/investigating teams will not be listed in the authors' index of the Scientific Programme but will appear in publications.

-All sources of financial support (including governmental grants) for this research must be filled under this heading, and not in the abstract text.
-All grant funding agency abbreviations should be spelled out.
-This information will be published on the abstract itself.
+All sources of financial support (including government grants) for this research must be filed under this heading and not in the abstract text.
+All grant funding agency abbreviations should be spelt out.
+This information will be published in the abstract itself.

 The submitter is asked to indicate the type of funding source(s) and name it/them, if any.

-Authors list: Please note that the first author should be the abstract Presenter by default.
-Nevertheless, it can be modified through the agreement form online available in March 2021.
+Please note that the first author should be the abstract Presenter by default.
+Nevertheless, it can be modified through the agreement form online available in January 2023.
 In all cases, the Presenter must be part of the authors list included in the submitted abstract and be able to explain his/her role in the research during presentation.